rockstor/rockstor-doc/disk_pool_ops.rst

    :scale: 65 %
    :align: center

-Inorder to use a partitioned disk, it's partition table needs to be wiped as indicated by the help text.
+In order to use a partitioned disk, it's partition table needs to be wiped as indicated by the help text.
 Click on the sprocket icon and a popup confirmation dialog is displayed.
 Upon confirmation, the partition table is wiped and the disk will be ready for use as shown below.